The Kalanchoe plant, an easy to grow winter blooming houseplant increasingly popular as a Christmas plant blooming when many other plants rest.

 - During this period, do not feed and give minimal water.

-- Put plant in a box or a closet
+- Put the plant in a box or a closet

 - Keep covered 14 hours per day, then allow bright sunlight (not full sun)

 - Once buds form, move the plant to a sunny location, continue with care and resume watering

 To prolong the flowering period, select a cooler location away from bright sunlight and strong heat.

 This plant list enumerates popular kalanchoe species and a short description of their appearance, background or uses.